DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Inferno
 "Spare nothing in your fury."
-- Deal 3 Fire Damage to all enemies.
+- Deal 3 Fire damage to all enemies.
 - Repeat effect 2 additional times.

 Cost: